-This course will have a Registrar Scheduled Final exam that will be delivered in-person and on campus.
+This course will have a Registrar Scheduled Final exam that will be delivered on-line.
 The Final Examination Schedule will be published by the Registrar's Office approximately one month after the start of the term.
-The final exam for this course will be designed to be completed within 2 hours.
+The final exam for this course will be designed to be completed within hours.